Pasidu-Mihiranga/Shopshere/README.md

 # ShopSphere - E-Commerce Platform

 ## Project Overview
-ShopSphere is a collaborative e-commerce platform designed and developed by a dedicated team.
+ShopSphere is a collaborative e-commerce platform designed and developed by our dedicated team.
 This project features a React-based frontend (client) and a Node.js/Express backend (server) with MongoDB as the database.

-*Note: While this project was collaboratively developed by the entire team, GitHub repository maintenance and version control were managed by Ilamperuma P.M. and W M C S Wijekoon.*
+Note: While this project was collaboratively developed by the entire team, GitHub repository maintenance and version control were managed by Ilamperuma P.M. and W M C S Wijekoon.*

 Getting Started